bafnetwork/baf-wallet-v3/docs/docs/how-it-works/Overview.md

 1. Discord Bot
 2. Approval UI
-3. BAF Wallet Smart Contract (1 for each community)
+3. A BAF Wallet Global Smart Contract (referred to as Global Contract from here on out)
 4. API

 The discord bot just builds transactions - it listens to the discord channel for commands (i.e. messages), extracts transaction information (e.g. amount, recipient), and PM's the message sender a link to the Approval UI.